jjbailey/sentinal/README.md

 `command` is set, `template` must be set.

-`loglimit` is greater than zero, sentinal rotates the log after it reaches the given size.
+`loglimit` is greater than zero, sentinal rotates the log after it reaches the specified size.

 `diskfree` is greater than zero, sentinal creates a thread to discard logs to free disk space.

 `inofree` is greater than zero, sentinal creates a thread to discard logs (files) to free inodes.

-`expire` is greater than zero, sentinal removes logs older than the given time.
+`expire` is greater than zero, sentinal removes logs older than the specified time.

-`retmin` is greater than zero, sentinal retains `n` number of logs, regardless of expiration.
+`retmin` is greater than zero, sentinal retains `n` number of logs, regardless of expiration or available disk space.

 `retmax` is greater than zero, sentinal retains a maximum number of `n` logs, regardless of expiration.